How To Create A Memorable

 3. Keep the mood of your wedding rehearsal dinner speech upbeat, light, and happy.
 This is a time to celebrate with two people you care about or love very much.

-5. Save your best – and lengthier – wedding speech material for the wedding reception.
+5. Save your best – and lengthier – material for the wedding reception.
 If you’re the best man, for example, the traditional “character assassination” of the groom takes place at the wedding reception.

 Click on a link below for Wedding Speech Templates, Wedding Toasts Samples, and Wedding Jokes to create your memorable wedding rehearsal dinner speech and wedding toast to the future bride and groom…